PaulBunker/patient-dashboard/README.md

 - Not enough component tests but I'm out of time, I think you should have a flavour of my style though.
 - There's a couple of TODO's in the code for you to find.
 - The table sometimes flashes, I would possibly investigate leaving the data in the table and having a loading overlay to prevent the screen from jolting about.
+- Pagination I started to think about this but ran out of time